Cyfrin/security-and-auditing-full-course-s23/README.md

 ## Highly Recommend

-We *highly* recommend takin these two courses (linked above) so you can have a thorough grasp of all things EVM.
+We *highly* recommend taking these two courses (linked above) so you can have a thorough grasp of all things EVM.

 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>